Camp Gary: San Marcos Army Air Field

-The navigation school consisted of eighteen weeks, and each student was instructed in four methods of navigation: radio, pilotage, dead reckoning and celestial.
+The navigation school was eighteen weeks long, with each student instructed in four methods of navigation: radio, pilotage, dead reckoning and celestial.
 During the course of World War II, the navigation school trained about 10,000 students.
 The school was closed in September 1945 when all USAAF navigator training was consolidated at Ellington Field near Houston; the San Marcos airfield closed at the end of November.

-San Marcos Field was reactivated May 1946 by Army Air Forces Flying Training Command when the USAAF helicopter and liaison school was transferred there from Sheppard Field, near Wichita Falls.
+San Marcos Field was reactivated in May 1946 by Army Air Forces Flying Training Command when the USAAF helicopter and liaison school was transferred there from Sheppard Field, near Wichita Falls.
 The 3585th Pilot Training Wing (Liaison-Helicopter) was activated as the Operational Training Unit on 25 August 1948 until inactivated on 1 March 1949, and helicopter training moved to Waco Air Force Base.
 San Marcos Field was inactive from 31 March 1949 until 15 January 1951.

 San Marcos Air Force Base

 San Marcos Air Force Base was designated on 1 February 1951 under Air Training Command when the 3585th Pilot Training Wing and 3586th Tech Tng Sq (Liaison-Helicopter) reactivated for the return of helicopter and liaison flight training (the area had terrain similar to that of Korea.)
-Helicopter and Liaison mechanics' training also moved to the base from Sheppard AFB, and San Marcos had 5000 assigned and was the largest helicopter and Liaison training facility in the United States.
+Helicopter and Liaison mechanics' training also moved to the base from Sheppard AFB, and San Marcos had 5,000 assigned and was the largest helicopter and Liaison training facility in the United States.